-All residential students will receive a wellness package upon move-in that includes a thermometer, a cloth mask, disposable masks, health information, hand sanitizer, and tips for accessing other campus services.
+All new residential students will receive a wellness package upon move-in that includes a thermometer, a cloth mask, disposable masks, health information, hand sanitizer, and tips for accessing other campus services.

-Due to the COVID-19 situation we encourage you to pack sparingly.
+Due to COVID-19 we encourage you to pack sparingly.
 If we are forced to close the campus for some reason you will need to vacate your room completely.
 Items left behind will not be placed in storage.

 A list of items to bring with you may be found here: https://www.ncf.edu/campus-life/residential-life/packing-list/